Human Services: Pre-Social Work Option - Formerly Social Work Option – Major #7633

 Computer Document Processing I

-Producing basic correspondence, letters, memos, tables, and reports, using current word processing program, developing keyboarding speed and accuracy, and typing by touch.
+This course will teach students to produce correspondence, letters, memos, tables, and reports using the current word processing program.
+Students will develop keyboarding speed and accuracy, and typing by touch.
 (A, CSU)

 Computer Literacy